vilgeralorraine/VILGERA_MIDTERMS/README.md

 > - Select the framework you wish to install, then use the arrow keys to browse to the location where you have React, and then hit **Enter**.<br>

 ![pic 7](https://www.freecodecamp.org/news/content/images/2024/02/Vite_React---Visual-Studio-Code-2_2_2024-8_36_40-AM.png)<br>
+> - Select the language for your project.
+You can choose any language of your choice.<br>
 #### Conclusion
 Using create-react-app (CRA) is a traditional way of installing React.
 Though if you want a faster front-end development experience, you can use **Vite**, **Gatsby**, **Next.js**, and so on.